near/docs/docs/2.develop/testing/unit/unit.md

 title: Unit Testing
 sidebar_label: 🧫 Unit Testing
 ---
-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
 import MainAs from "./example/main.as.md";
 import TestAs from "./example/test.as.md";
 import MainRs from "./example/main.rs.md";

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import {CodeTabs, Language, Github} from "@site/components/codetabs"

 Unit tests allow you to test the contract methods individually.
 They are suitable to check the storage is updated correctly, and that methods return their expected values.